page_title_detailed

 Treatment of HER2-positive breast cancer that has spread to organs other than the brain usually includes medicines that target the HER2 protein and block its actions.
 These HER2-targeted therapies are:

 • Trastuzumab (Herceptin).
 This medicine can attach to the HER2 proteins and block the signals that tell cells to multiply too quickly, causing cancer.
 It is often given with chemotherapy.
-Trastuzumab is available as a biosimilar as well.
+Trastuzumab is also available in biosimilar form.
+FDA-approved biosimilar drugs are highly similar to the original drug and deemed by the FDA to be equally effective.
+In some cases, they may be less expensive than the original.
+The approved trastuzumab biosimilars are:

 • Ado-trastuzumab emtansine (Kadcyla).
 This medicine is an antibody drug conjugate, a medicine that combines a targeted therapy with chemotherapy.
 Ado-trastuzumab emtansine sends the chemotherapy medicine straight to the cancer cells to prevent healthy cells from being affected.